-Japanese cuisine is very popular particularly with people who enjoy healthy and delicious meals.
-Sushi probably the most popular Japanese dish in the world.
-Sweet, vinegared rice formed into small rolls and topped with various types of fish, vegetables, shiitake or eggs.
+Japanese cuisine is trendy, particularly with people who enjoy healthy and delicious meals.
+Sushi is probably the most famous Japanese dish in the world.
+Sweet, vinegared rice formed into small rolls and was topped with fish, vegetables, shiitake, or eggs.
 Here are steps on how to make sushi rice.

-The best way to cook sushi rice using a wooden container with a large, flat bottom called hangiri, also known as handai or oke pan.
+The best way to cook sushi rice is using a wooden container with a large, flat-bottom called hangiri, also known as handai or oke pan.

 Follow These Steps

-For cooking sushi rice choose short-grain or sushi rice that has a whole, pure white grains, with no foreign material mixed in, and with a minimum of broken grains.
+Sushi rice cooking sushi rice chooses short-grain or sushi rice with whole, pure white grains, with no foreign material mixed in, and with a minimum of broken grains.

-Wash 2 cups of the rice (do not wash and rinse too long, so as to avoid losing the vitamin B1, content in the rice).
+Wash 2 cups of the rice (do not wash and rinse too long to avoid losing the vitamin B1 content in the rice).
 Drain when the rice is clean, white, and translucent.
-Add 1-3/4 cups water and soak half-hour or longer.
+Add 1-3/4 cups water and soak for a half-hour or longer.

-Add rice to the boiling water and cook in electrical rice cookware (or on an electrical or gas stove) till done. leave the rice covered for another 15 minutes after turning off the heat.
+Sushi rice recipe and rice to the boiling water and cook in electrical rice cookware (or on an electric or gas stove) till done.
+Leave the rice covered for another 15 minutes after turning off the heat.

-Mix 1/2 teaspoon salt into 3 tablespoons rice vinegar and bring to a boil over low heat.
-Then add a pair of tablespoons coarse white sugar and switch off the warmth.
+sushi vinegar mixes 1/2 teaspoon salt into three tablespoons rice vinegar and brings to a boil over low heat.
+Then add a pair of tablespoons of coarse white sugar and switch off the warmth.
 The vinegar mixture is prepared once the sugar has utterly dissolved.

 Sushi vinegar should be ready sooner than time, so it is convenient to make a large amount at once and keep it in the refrigerator for use when necessary.